inpsyde/vip-composer-plugin/README.md

 Might be a good idea to at least fill in the URL to avoid having to type long commands.

-Note: the **URL must be provided in the https format** (because easier to validate), even if the command (if possible) will use SSH to interact with GitHub.
+Note: the **URL must be provided in the HTTPS format** (because easier to validate), even if the command (if possible) will use SSH to interact with GitHub.

 #### `vip-composer.wordpress`

-This object controls the local installation of WordPress.
+When run to setup local environment, the command **installs WordPress**.
+This configuration object controls the target location and the version that will be installed.

 `vip-composer.wordpress.version` controls the installed version.
 If this is empty, the plugin will look into `require` object to see the version of packages with type `wordpress-core` and will use the version of the first package found with that type.
 This configuration accepts any of the format accepted by [Composer package links](https://getcomposer.org/doc/04-schema.md#package-links),  plus `"latest"`, to always get the latest version.

 `vip-composer.wordpress.local-dir` controls the folder, inside project root, where WordPress will be installed.
 Note that **this folder (and not the project root) must be set as the webroot** in the local environment web server.

 `vip-composer.wordpress.uploads-local-dir` controls the folder, inside project root, where the "uploads" folder will be located.
-The folder is located outside the WordPress folder to make the WordPress folder completely disposable without losing the media.
-The folder will be symlinked by the plugin command into `/wp-content/uploads` so WordPress will work with no issues.
+The uploads folder, in facts, is located outside the WordPress folder to make the WordPress folder completely disposable without losing the media. **The folder will be symlinked** by the plugin command into `/wp-content/uploads` so WordPress will work with no issues.

 #### `vip-composer.dev-paths`

-As shown above in the [Prepare the local installation](#prepare-the-local-installation) section, in the root of the project folder there might be some folder for themes,  plugins, MU plugins that can be used to include those things in the same folder / repository of the project, without using a separate repo for them.
+As shown above in the [Prepare the local installation](#prepare-the-local-installation) section, in the root of the project folder there might be some folder for themes,  plugins, MU plugins that can be used to include those things in the same folder / repository of the project, without using a separate repository for them.
 Moreover, there are folder like `config`, `private` and `images` that can be used to fill the related VIP folder.

 Only the `config/vip-config.php` is mandatory all the other folders and their content is optional.